gitter-badger/CLOUD-ATLAS/README.md

 - A 100 on [Lighthouse](https://developers.google.com/web/tools/lighthouse/), giving you a great starting point for performance and accessibility.
 - Includes the [PWABuilder pwa-install component](https://github.com/pwa-builder/pwa-install#pwa-install) for an app store like PWA install experience.
 - [Workbox](https://developers.google.com/web/tools/workbox/) for service workers along with the [PWABuilder pwa-update component](https://github.com/pwa-builder/pwa-update#pwa-update) to give your PWA a great offline experience.
 - Includes [PWABuilder pwa-auth](https://github.com/pwa-builder/pwa-auth) web component.
 This component lets your users sign-in/sign-up using their Google, Apple, or Facebook account.
-Your app receives their email address, name, and profile picture. (coming soon)
+Your app receives their email address, name, and profile picture.
 - Includes a blank mainscreen with a map and a blank menu with an open/close animation.

 Everything's ready to your demand...